-The primary disadvantages associated with using games were also largely described by Betrus and Botturi (2010):
+The primary disadvantages associated with using games was also described by Betrus and Botturi (2010)

-- 1) Subversion of Rules.
-In competitive situations, players may employ strategies that ignore the learning outcomes in favor of winning tactics. - 2) Games Take Time.
-The increased time associated with preparing and delivering a game may not seem to be an option for some instructors. - 3) Loss of Control.
-Instructors may not always have complete control over which parts of the game the students find meaningful and memorable. - 4) Traditional Learning May Now Seem Dull.
-Traditional learning, during which students receive less feedback and have fewer choices, may be more difficult for them after playing a game. - 5) Learners May Be Accustomed to Professional Game Media.
-With modest game budgets, expertise, and tools, some instructors may not be able to provide games of the same quality that learners are used to playing at home. - 6) Overkill is a problem in some situations.
-That is, if one is considering a topic where learners do not necessarily need to interact with or take ownership of the content area, it does not involve higher-order thinking skills, and the tasks or activities do not need to be performed in a lab setting, then an instructional simulation or game is not recommended. - 7) Cost Prohibitive.
-Though instructionally effective, the development of an instructional simulation or game can be extremely time consuming and costly.
-If the instructional goals of the topic area do not match aforementioned benefits of an instructional simulation or game, consider other specific digital media options described in this book.
-For example, tutorials are relatively easy and inexpensive to produce and could prove more cost-effective and even more instructionally effective for certain learning outcomes.
-Two case studies Appendix G (Radiation Safety Training) and Appendix H (Designing an Instructional Card Game) are presented as mini case studies that describe real instances of creating instructional simulations and games.
+- 1. Subversion of Rules.
+In competitive situations, players may employ strategies that ignore the learning outcomes in favor of winning tactics. - 2.
+Games Take Time.
+The increased time associated with preparing and delivering a game may not seem to be an option for some instructors. - 3.
+Loss of Control.
+Instructors may not always have complete control over which parts of the game the students find meaningful and memorable. - 4.
+Traditional Learning May Now Seem Dull.
+Traditional Learning, during which students receive less feedback and have fewer choices, may be more difficult for them after playing a game. - 5.
+Learners May Be Accustomed to Professional Game Media.
+With modest game budgets, expertise, and tools, some instructors may not be able to provide games of the same quality that learners are used to playing at home.

+Two case studies Appendix F (Radiation Safety Training) and Appendix G (Designing an Instructional Card Game) are presented as mini case studies that describe real instances of creating instructional simulations and games.

-7. Assessment Techniques Associated with Using Instructional Simulations and Games
+7. Common Assessment Techniques Associated with Using Instructional Simulations and Games